MindHunter86/NexusCloner/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --verbose LEVEL, -v LEVEL      Verbose LEVEL (value from 5(debug) to 0(panic) and -1 for log disabling(quite mode)) (default: 4)
-   --loglevel level, -l level    log level (debug, info, warn, error, fatal, panic) (default: "info") --http-client-timeout value   internal HTTP client timeout (ms) (default: 5s) --http-client-insecure        disable TLS certificate verification --temp-path-prefix directory  Define prefix for temporary directory.
+   --quite, -q                    Flag is equivalent to verbose -1 --http-client-timeout TIMEOUT  Internal HTTP client connection TIMEOUT (format: 1000ms, 1s) (default: 10s) --http-client-insecure         Flag for TLS certificate verification disabling --temp-path-prefix directory   Define prefix for temporary directory.
 If not defined, UNIX or WIN default will be used.
    --temp-path-save               Flag for saving temp path content before program close.
 Flag for debugging only.
-   --srcRepoName name            Source repository name --srcRepoUrl url              Source repository url --srcRepoUsername value       Credentials for source repository access [$NCL_SRC_USERNAME] --srcRepoPassword value       Credentials for source repository access [$NCL_SRC_PASSWORD] --dstRepoName name            Destination repository name --dstRepoUrl url              Destination repository url --dstRepoUsername value       Credentials for destination repository access [$NCL_DST_USERNAME] --dstRepoPassword value       Credentials for destination repository access [$NCL_DST_PASSWORD] --skip-download               Skip download after finding missing assets.
+   --skip-download                Skip download after finding missing assets.
 Flag for debugging only.
    --skip-download-errors         Continue synchronization process if missing assets download detected --skip-upload                  Skip upload after downloading missing assets.
 Flag for debugging only.
+   --path-filter path             Regexp value with path for syncing. (default: ".*")
    --help, -h                     show help
-   --version, -v                 print the version
+   --version, -V                  print the version

 COPYRIGHT:
    (c) 2021 mindhunter86